aerofoil/Workworkwork-Solver/README.md

 If you are not on a Mac, I don't know so sorry.

-Apologies for this convoluted mess and the terrible code.
+Apologies for this convoluted mess, the terrible interface, and the terrible code.

 I will fix it one day.